Vages/svelte-snake-workshop/TASKS.md

 ![A screenshot of the Solitaire game over screen][solitaire-win-png]

-Task 6 is a sandbox where you can do almost anything you want to.
+Part 6 is a sandbox where you can do almost anything you want to.

 ### Task 6.1: Improve the game